At 8 weeks after reattaching my bicep back to the bone I'm doing much better.

 Hiking in the Sierra's with the wife.

-Also in September, I was able to talk to the 50-60 men at our church’s men’s retreat about prostate cancer.
-I only wanted about 5 minutes to show a short video and talk, but a bunch of men had questions.
-Several wanted to talk to me at the end of the evening.
+video and talk, but a bunch of men had questions.
+Several wanted to talk to me at the end of

 A great little trail run with Norm around Emerald Bay, Lake Tahoe.